bahsim/idgl-dev-system/01-patterns/04-Pattern-Legacy-Onboarding.md

 *   **Process:**
     1. A practitioner receives a task to fix a bug in a legacy module (e.g., the authentication system).
     2. They navigate to `.idgl/sustaining/` and see that the `authentication/` folder does not yet exist.
-    3. Their **first generative task** is to onboard the module.
-They create a new task, `sustaining/authentication/00_onboard_module/`, with the intent: "Analyze the legacy authentication code, generate its spec, and establish it as the baseline artifact."
+    3.  **Onboarding Task:**
+        *   **Step A (AI-Generated Draft):** The practitioner's first generative task is to prompt an AI: *"Your task is to act as a reverse engineer.
+Analyze the attached legacy authentication code and generate a complete **Draft Spec** for it."*
+        *   **Step B (Human-Led Correction):** The practitioner carefully reviews the `Draft Spec`.
+They edit it to correct any logic, add missing edge cases, and ensure it represents the *correct, desired behavior* of the module.
+This produces the canonical `Spec v1.0`.
-    4. Once that task is complete and the baseline is established, they can then create their **second generative task** for the actual bug fix: `sustaining/authentication/fix-login-bug/`.
+    4.  **Bug-Fix Task:** Once the corrected `Spec v1.0` is established, the practitioner can then create their **second generative task** for the actual bug fix: `sustaining/authentication/fix-login-bug/`.
 *   **Benefit:** This creates a virtuous cycle.
 The system's spec coverage increases organically as developers touch different parts of the code.
 It avoids a large, upfront onboarding project and makes the creation of documentation a natural part of the maintenance process.